SMWlDreams/MineSweeperJE/README.md

 Using a preset hash will no longer crash the application on startup when specified in launch settings.

-The settings verifier now properly sets the ERROR_LEVEL to 0 before verifying the file so it no longer things it is invalid after failing on startup.
+The settings verifier now properly sets the ERROR_LEVEL to 0 before verifying the file so it no longer thinks it is invalid after failing on startup.

 Using a preset hash and seed will no longer cause the board to be generated twice causing the board to overflow downward and the game to become unplayable.